 Mailings: What's new (Feb 2016)

-For a closely related article, see Acknowledgments: What's new (Feb 2016).
+For recent updates to how acknowledgment mailings work, please see Acknowledgments: What's new (Feb 2016).

 New mailing features